ayuputrii/zwallet-website/README.md

 ### Running App

 ```
-yarn android or react-native run-android
+yarn android and yarn start or react-native run-android
 ```